 Pit Bulls have a strong desire to please their owners and are very much drawn towards their affection!
 They are of good-nature, loyal, very courageous and intelligent guard dogs with an undiluted focus.
 They have the innate ability to recognize suspects and act out accordingly!

-You should not underestimate your Pit Bull and treat them as human beings, as they are very powerful and strong-minded dogs who would try to take the role of the pack leader, and in turn can easily mess up a lot of situations by become unmanageable for you.
-In this way you may even risk enforcing a worse reputation of the breed, in general!
-Understanding dog behavior beforehand will spare you a lot of unnecessary trouble, and will ensure you the company of an amazing, loyal, obedient and affectionate pet!
+You should not underestimate your Pit Bulls temperament and treat them as human beings, as they are mighty and strong-minded dogs who would try to take the role of the pack leader, and in turn, can easily mess up a lot of situations by becoming unmanageable for you.
+In this way, you may even risk enforcing a worse reputation of the breed, in general!
+Understanding dog behavior beforehand will spare you a lot of unnecessary trouble, and will ensure you the company of an unusual, loyal, obedient and affectionate pet!

-Also, Pit Bulls enjoy having a purpose, so you should give them work in order to allow them to fulfill their role!
+Also, Pit Bulls enjoy having a purpose, so you should give them work to allow them to fulfill their role!
 Avoid getting engaged in promoting the breed’s fighting instinct, by all means!

-Pits do well in apartments, only if properly and sufficiently exercised as they belong among active dogs!
+Pits do well in apartments, only if sufficiently and adequately exercised as they belong among active dogs!

 They do better in warmer climates.
-Therefore, they should not be left outside for long periods of time, especially not overnight and in harsh cold weather!
+Therefore, they should not be left outside for long periods, especially not overnight and in harsh cold weather!
 Their cold intolerance is not the only factor that determines whether the Pit Bull should be kept inside or not!
 Other reasons include their incapability of being alone for long hours and their need of connecting with their family or pack!
-If neglected, they can become destructive and surely aggressive and stubborn dogs!
+If neglected, they can become destructive and undoubtedly aggressive and stubborn dogs!

 Pit Bulls love chewing!
-Therefore, it is advisable to give them only strong toys that they cannot chew and/or swallow!
+Therefore, it is advisable to give them only big toys that they cannot eat or swallow!